-Sunday 13 September those who wish can choose between four different one-day courses.
+On Sunday 8 May, those who wish can choose between five different one-day courses.
 The courses have a separate attendance fee and are also open to participants that did not attend the conference.

 Venue: Radisson Blu Royal Hotel, Bergen

 Time: 9.00 – 16.00 (Except Storytelling: 9.00-15.00)

 Sue has been the Head of School at Childpeace Montessori School in Portland, Oregon for 30 years and has been a teacher and administrator for over 40 years.
 Sue is also past President of the MAA (Montessori Administrators Association), presenter for NAMTA, AMI USA, Primary Consultant for AMI USA and founding member of the Montessori Leaders Collaborative.
 In this course, we will take on common challenges Montessori leaders face and share experiences.